 Z Cioccolato specializes in all the fun sweets you remember having as a kid but what they’re most famous for is their homemade old-fashioned fudge which was to die for.

 Lastly, our final stop was Mona Lisa for a slice of pizza!
 The pizza here was thin crust, super fresh with mozza and basil.
 It was delicious!

 The tour ended and I was comfortably full (the serving smalls were pretty small), and ready for some R&R for the rest of the afternoon.
 The tour only cost $59 USD (alcohol not included) and was totally worth it because it allowed you to try a ton of food in the area when you’re short on time.
-I wish I would’ve had time to also do the Chinatown tour with them.
+I wish I would’ve had more time on my trip to San Francisco to also do the Chinatown tour with them.
 Oh well, I guess I’ll just need to go back soon ;)!

 Pin the below to save this post for later!